nippur72/PolymerTS/README.md

 - connects the `constructor()` before of the `attached` event so that properties are correctly initialized
 - connects the `constructor(args)` to the `factoryImpl()` callback so that custom constructor is processed correctly
 - registers the element in Polymer, saving the constructor function and making it available as the `create()` method

+# Documentation <a name="docs"></a>

+Typically with Polymer projects you can generate documentation easily with the `<iron-component-page>` component.
+However, this component doesn't work well with PolymerTS projects because the source code is not in the same file as the HTML.
+You can get around this by using the [polymerts-doc-generator](https://github.com/RedPillNow/polymerts-doc-generator), which outputs a version of your code that combines HTML and pure JS in one file, which can be easily consumed by `<iron-component-page>`

 # Known issues <a name="knownissues"></a>